Why Does My Cat Follow Me Everywhere? [Top 5 Reasons & Prevention Tips]

 If Your Cat Wants Food!

 It's easy to give in when a cat is screaming for food.
-Sometimes it can get annoying.
-And sometimes you just can't resist their big, sad eyes and desperate meows.
+Sometimes, it can get annoying, and sometimes, you just can't resist their big, sad eyes and desperate meows.
 But don't.
 Give.
 In.
 Establish a repetitive feeding time for your cat, like 9 AM every morning.
 Make sure you give them their food around this time every single day.
 You may even want to split up their daily intake, giving them half in the morning and half for dinner.

-If your cat begs for food any other time of the day you must ignore their pleas.
-Remember: They are not actually hungry!
-And maybe even more importantly: Never give them any human food no matter how many times they stare at you or meow for it.
+If your cat begs for food any other time of the day, you must ignore their pleas.
+Remember: They are not hungry!
+And maybe even more importantly, Never give them any human food, no matter how often they stare at you or meow for it.
 After a while, your cat will get the hint.
+Unlike dogs, but most feral cats leave humans, cats can't be trained to sit in a specific spot while you eat or to stop meowing when you're in the kitchen.

-Unlike dogs, most cats can't be trained to sit in a certain spot while you eat or to stop meowing when you're in the kitchen.
-But what can really help is getting an automatic feeder.
+But what can help is getting an automatic feeder.
 This will separate you from the food a little bit.
 Instead of relying on you for food every morning, your cat will start to realize that the feeder goes off on its own.
-This will make them less likely to meow in your face all morning and then follow you around as you get ready and eat breakfast.
+This will make them less likely to meow in your face all morning and follow you around as you get ready and eat breakfast.

 If Your Cat Has a Routine

 This sort of goes along with the advice above.
 Cats love routine.
 They get very stressed when a routine is broken.
 But if you create a new routine, your cat will have a new one to focus on.
 This will make it less jarring when you change up their following habits.
+If they love following you to the bathroom, try petting them outside the door, hallway, or room outside.

-If they love following you to the bathroom, try petting them outside the door or in the hallway or room outside of it.
 Play with them a little bit.
 Then go into the bathroom.
 Don't ever give in and open the door for them.
-When you come out, give them a treat.
-Instead of following you to the bathroom, your clever kitty may begin to enjoy a new routine: Wait outside of the bathroom for a treat.
+When you come out, could you give them a treat?
+Instead of following you to the bathroom, your clever kitty may begin to enjoy a new routine: Wait outside the toilet for a treat.

 Why Is My Cat So Clingy - Do I Need to Go to The Vet?

-Cats may have evolved from solitary wild cats, but most have adapted to life with humans.
-Most kitties love bonding with their family, whether it's just lounging around in the same room or cuddling with you throughout the night.
-But if you notice that your cat seems distressed, nervous, upset, anxious, angry, or fearful, you may have a bigger problem on your hands than an over-affectionate feline.
-Contact your vet if your cat's behavior has changed.
-They can assess them for behavioral issues and provide advice, treatment plans, and medication if needed.
-You can learn more about caring for your cat here.
+Cats may have evolved from solitary wild cats, but most domestic cats have adapted to life with humans.
+Most kitties love bonding with their family, whether just lounging in the same room or cuddling with you throughout the night.
+But if your cat seems distressed, nervous, upset, anxious, angry, or fearful, you may have a bigger problem than an over-affectionate feline.

 Final Thoughts - Why Does My Cat Follow Me Everywhere?